Digital propaganda revolution dominates Slovak election campaign

 When asked what measures should be adopted to counter the propaganda environment which developed in Slovakia’s information networks, Krissak is quick to highlight the “protection of man and his rights”.

-In her expose of the rise of the digital future, Zuboff advocates for “the right to sanctuary,” that is “the human need for a space of inviolable refuge” from technology, which “has persisted in civilised societies from ancient times but is now under attack as surveillance capital creates a world of “no exit”.
+In her expose of the rise of the digital future, The Age of Surveillance Capitalism, Harvard Business School Professor Shoshana Zuboff advocates for “the right to sanctuary,” that is “the human need for a space of inviolable refuge” from technology, which “has persisted in civilised societies from ancient times but is now under attack as surveillance capital creates a world of “no exit”.

 Krissak explained that in response to the “wild development of communication technologies” there is “a generation of people who are beginning to understand this” and the risks associated with the era of rapid technological development.